ahotchkin/ahotchkin.github.io/_posts/2020-04-06-await_what.markdown

 updateUserRound(userRound, id) {
   let attempts = userRound.attempts;

-  // FETCH REQUEST #3: request to the server to update the current instance of userRound return fetch(this.baseUrl + `/${id}`, {
+  // FETCH REQUEST #3: request to the backend API to update the current instance of userRound return fetch(this.baseUrl + `/${id}`, {
     method: "PATCH",
     headers: {